 In the GME, a meta-model is created for each domain that is to be modeled.
 The meta-model provides a specification of all of the entities that exist within the domain and their associations.
 The meta-model is constructed using the Unified Modeling Language (UML) and the Object Constraint Language (OCL).
-The top part a) The "Hostile" Meta-model b) An Instance Model of Figure 1 shows the simple meta-model that represents the hostile domain.
-This meta-model contains entities representing the major actors in the domain, such as the landmines, babies, and two robots.
-Each attribute contains an X and Y coordinate that represents the entity location within the physical space modeled in the tool as the start position each time code is interpreted.
+The top part of Figure 1 shows the simple meta-model that represents the hostile domain.
+This metamodel contains entities representing the major actors in the domain, such as the landmines, babies, and robots.
+Each attribute contains an X and Y coordinate that represents the entity location within the physical space modeled in the tool.
 Because each entity has these coordinates, a new modeling type was created to generalize this fact.
 Otherwise, each entity would have to contain its own attributes.